 This afternoon when we return to utrecht you are free to explore the medieval centre of this marvelous town.
 The Domtoren (14th century bell tower) and St Martin’s Cathedral on Domplein Square are particularly noteworthy.

-Classic & Deluxe Hotel: Grand Hotel Karl V(4 star)
+Classic and Deluxe hotel: Grand Hotel Karl V(4 star)

 Day 4, Wednesday